jenniferlhood/pwqmn/ReadMe.txt

 The version of this program will have these dependency issues removed.
 Some test data is provided with the program, however users are encouraged to visit the MOE website to obtain the current data files (http://www.ontario.ca/data/provincial-stream-water-quality-monitoring-network)

-The program files are the following:
+The program and supporting files are the following:

 pwqmn.py			to launch the program pwqmn_prog.py		the command line program providing user interaction